1.1 The Soccer Federation Rules shall apply except when superseded by any of the following rules.

 5.6 Any player who has been sent off for the second time (red card) during any competition is automatically suspended for the remainder of that season i.e. (Summer/Winter/FACup).

-Any suspended player has the right of appeal to the Judiciary Committee.
+Any player who is suspended for more than the automatic two weeks has the right of appeal to the Judiciary Committee.
 A notice of intention to appeal must be given to the Secretary.

 6.1 No slide tackles are permitted.
 No tackles from behind are permitted.